Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Celtics vs. Heat: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Miami Heat are 8.5-point underdogs heading into Game 1 of the Eastern Conference Finals against the Boston Celtics at TD Garden on Wednesday, starting at 8:30 PM ET on TNT.
-The matchup has an over/under set at 210.5 points.
+The Boston Celtics are 9.5-point favorites heading into Game 2 of the Eastern Conference Finals against the Miami Heat at TD Garden on Friday, starting at 8:30 PM ET on TNT.
+The Heat lead the series 1-0.
+The matchup has a point total of 214.5.

 Celtics vs. Heat Odds & Info